 This is the most famous natural attraction in the BVI.
 Volcanic boulders which seem to have shot straight out of the earth make a natural water pool and stunning grottos.
 There are hidden rooms and clear water snorkeling around the rocks.
 After walking to the top you can enjoy a nice cold cocktail at “The top of the Baths” restaurant while enjoying the magnificent panoramic views of Virgin Gorda.

 This large and protected bay is surrounded by the northern end of Virgin Gorda, Mosquito Island, Prickly Pear Island, Eustatia Island, Saba Rock and Necker Islands.
 The area is a boater’s paradise given many protected anchorages and water activities.
 There are many high end resorts in the area, including Bitter End Yacht Club, Saba Rock, and Oil Nut Bay.
 Mosquito and Necker Island are owned by billionaire Richard Branson and Eustatia Island is owned by Google founder Larry Paige.
 There are several beaches for activities and snorkeling galore.
 Enjoy looking for the encrusted cannons on the Eustatia Reef.
+South Sound lays to the south and offers protection against storms.

 Oil Nut Bay